JakubTesarek/dbgr/README.md

     data = session.get('/comments', headers={'Authorization': f'Bearer {auth["token"}'})
 ```

-> DBGR doens't try to detect reccursion.
+> DBGR doens't detect reccursion.
 Be carefull not to unintentionaly cause DDoS on your (or some elses) servers.

 ### Arguments